Thoraxebe/Adventure-Time-System/README.md

 ---

 ## Quick Start
-1. Paste `Library.js` into a Script slot.
+1. Paste the content of `Library.js` into Library .
-2. Paste `Input.js` into the Input Modifier.
+2. Paste the content of `Input.js` into the Input.
-3. Paste `Output.js` into the Output Modifier.
+3. Paste the content of `Output.js` into the Output.
-4. Paste `Context.js` into the Context Modifier.
+4. Paste the content of `Context.js` into the Context.

 On first run, ATS auto-creates **Time**, **Calendar**, **Time Settings**, and **Calendar Names** cards.